 SEA is working with the U.S. Fish and Wildlife Service to increase the population of the beautiful endemic and endangered St. Croix Agave (aka Eggers Agave, Agave eggersiana).
 This species is unique to St. Croix and is extremely rare in the wild, but frequently seen in landscaping and on private property.
 We are working to increase the wild populations of Agaves by establishing additional self-sustaining populations within the historical range of the species.
 We currently have several hundred Agaves growing in the greenhouse and will soon be identifying private landowners that are willing to dedicate some space on their land to the recovery of this endemic species.
 To further work towards the recovery of this species, we are bushwhacking around the South Shore, doing an updated population count of the wild plants, and examining potential threats to these remaining plants.

 We are actively patrolling Southgate for sea turtle activity.
 Early this summer, we recorded three leatherback nests on Southgate Beach.
-Green and hawksbill sea turtles have been spotted mating in the water and nesting on beaches throughout St. Croix.
+Green and Hawksbill sea turtles have been spotted mating in the water and nesting on beaches throughout St. Croix.
 Big thanks to the Denver School for Science and Technology for helping re-establish our stake line after our stakes were washed away in the storms last year.
-This greatly helps our dedicated turtle patrol volunteers in accurately monitoring the progress of turtle nests throughout the season.
+This greatly helps our dedicated turtle patrol volunteers monitor the progress of turtle nests throughout the season.

 Birds at Southgate